 The Authority has been receiving waste from Essex County since 2001.
-The Authority formalized an agreement to continue receiving waste from Essex County until December 31, 2018 with an agreement for extensions of 5 year terms.
+The Authority formalized an agreement to continue receiving waste from Essex County until December 31, 2018 with a renewal agreement allowing for extensions of 5 year terms.

 In September 2012, the Authority entered into an agreement with the St. Regis Mohawk Tribe Environmental Division to receive MSW from their transfer station in Fort Covington.
+This agreement was renewed in 2014 with a five year term.

-The Authority completed land acquisition for the anticipated landfill expansion in the fall of 2012.
+The Authority completed land acquisition for the landfill expansion in the fall of 2012.
 The Authority submitted engineering documents to the DEC for review in the spring of 2013.
 Final engineering documents were submitted in the fall of 2013.
-A new permit to allow for the construction of 3 cells on 25 acres was issued on January 28 2014.
+A new permit to allow for the construction of 3 cells on 25 acres was issued on January 28, 2014.
 The Authority awarded a contract to Zoladz Construction for the building of Cell 5.
-Construction of Cell 5 has begun and is scheduled for completion in November 2014.
+Construction of Cell 5 began in April 2014 and was scheduled for completion in November 2014.
+The cell is currently not finished but we anticipate substantial complete in October 2015.
+The Authority expects to recover all costs associated with the late delivery of the cell.

-The Authority has funding in place to complete payments of all bonds associated with the initial four cells and three transfer stations in 2015.
-The authority now owns more than 1000 acres of land.
+The Authority will complete payments of all bonds associated with the initial four cells and three transfer stations in December 2015.
+The authority now owns more than 1,100 acres of land.
 It has permitted cells with a life of 25 years.
 It has an approved footprint of 142 acres.
-The site has an anticipated life 100 years at current usage rates.
-Its total outstanding debt is less than the original financing in 1993 with a much better interest rate.
+The site has an anticipated life of 100 years at current usage rates.
+The Authority's total outstanding debt is less than the original financing in 1993.